MicrosoftDocs/learn/learn-pr/azure/choose-bot-building-tool/includes/2-identify-product-options.md

 ### Conversing with a bot

-Bots typically have natural language understanding capabilities to interpret the user's input to  recognize what the user is asking for or saying.
+Bots often have natural language understanding capabilities to interpret the user's input to  recognize what the user is asking for or saying.
 The bot responds to the user to communicate what the bot is doing or has done.
-Bots typically support numerous configurations and channel publishing options that enable users to interact through text, speech, or even images and video.
+Bots typically support numerous configurations and publishing channels like Teams, telephony, and voice assistants.

 > [!NOTE]
-> You can converse with a bot using text, interactive cards, and speech.
+> Depending on the bot's configuration, you can converse with it using text, interactive cards, speech, or a combination of these.
 Bot interactions can be quick questions and answers, guided conversation flows, or a sophisticated conversation that integrates with external capabilities and AI systems.

 ## Bot-creation tools to consider

 There are three bot-creation tools examined in this module.
-Although you can use any of them to create bots, they vary in method and requirements.
+Although you can use any of them to create bots, they vary in requirements and capabilities.
 The bot-creation tools are:

 - Power Virtual Agents
 - QnA Maker